Short Answer (quick read):

 In case of managed VPS the provider is responsible for all the hardware and for software installations, maintenance, updates and backups.

 - With VPS when there’s a technical problem your website can go offline until technical support has solved the issue.
-With cloud hosting you don’t have that problem.
+With cloud platforms you don’t have that problem.
 Your site will never go offline.

 Cloud hosting advantages and disadvantages